boazsegev/plezi-website/docs/guides/basics.html.md

     route('/') {"this is only for the IP!"}
     exit

 Each host has it's own settings for a public folder, asset rendering, templates etc'.
-This is great for just a single host and even better when using an "admin" subdomain, for example:
+This is great for just a single host and even better when using a distinctly different subdomain such as "admin", "blog" etc'.
+For example:

     require 'plezi'